Why I hate Agile *

 Secondly, Agile is related to Lean.
 And in Lean there's lots of process (although it's important to understand that manufacturing is very different from software development).
 It's not process that is bad necessarily.
 One thing that Lean focuses on as being bad is large batch sizes.
 That's the main problem with waterfall.
 Trying to get everything right, right at the beginning is expensive and doomed to failure.
 But what's the right size?
-How much detail should be in the requirements before it's ready for development?
+How much detail should be in any particular requirement before it's ready for development?
 How much testing should have happened before we're comfortable to release it?
-All of these things are judgment calls and teams will get them wrong.
-From an Agile point of view, you want to at least be trying to drive down the list of requirements in the DoR and DoD because both of those things are actually driving up the batch size.
+All of these things are judgment calls and teams will get them wrong before they tend towards getting them right.
+From an Agile point of view, you want to at least be trying to limit what's asked for in the DoR and DoD because both of those things are actually driving up the batch size.

 5) The idea that you can do 'pure Agile'.
 What is 'pure Agile'?
 Like 'pure water', or 'pure bullshit' ?
 No idea.